appbead/webkit-wiki/Rebaseline-Server-Whishlist.md

 * Make UI more responsive, should be usable on 1280x1024 without constant scrolling.
 Heck, even on 1920x1080 scrolling is needed sometimes.
 Wiki tells "The UI works best on a 30 inch monitor", it's a no-go for most users.
 Possible options (one may or may not exclude others):
     * Shrink image areas to fit screen when there are large blank margins
     * Use horizontal scroll bars in image areas, connected to each other
+        * Initial scroll position - where most significant image differences where found
     * Loupe should have flexible zoom level to allow comparison of larger areas
         * Take loupe component from `garden-o-matic`?
     * Wrap image area which does not fit in a row to another row.
 Requires more vertical scrolling, but it is more handy than horizontal